-The other day I received a file from a litigator from another country and I agreed to do a pro bono listen, as I often do when I?m learning what their expectations are versus what reality will allow.
-(Television shows like ?CSI? have given a false perception of what is and is not possible when it comes to audio enhancement).
+The other day I received a file from a litigator from another country and I agreed to do a pro bono listen, as I often do when I’m learning what their expectations are versus what reality will allow.
+(Television shows like CSI have given a false perception of what is and is not possible when it comes to audio enhancement).

 My message here is you can try things on your own but always save the original unprocessed audio file before filtering.
 Then, apply one filter at a time to the maximum capability of the filter to help your clarification.

-As an audio forensic expert I sometimes apply several filters through the course of an investigation for a clarification project.
+As an audio forensic expert, I sometimes apply several filters through the course of an investigation for a clarification project.
 However, amateurs tend to select a lot of different filters and not use them to their optimum potential before applying another filter.

-This is why it?s important to seek the advice and retain an audio forensic expert to handle your evidence, have a chain of custody that can be reported at the end of the investigation, and properly apply audio engineering best practices and techniques, forensically.
-Following protocol that is accepted in the scientific community, allowing you to maintain integrity on your audio evidence will bring you the best results for your clarification process.
+This is why it’s important to seek advice and retain an audio forensic expert to handle your evidence, have a chain of custody that can be reported at the end of the investigation, and properly apply audio engineering best practices and techniques, forensically.
+Following a protocol that is accepted in the scientific community, allowing you to maintain integrity on your audio evidence will bring you the best results for your clarification process.

-If your budget doesn?t allow for an audio forensic expert keep in mind a secondary message in this blog post: apply one filter at a time to its maximum potential when restoring the low quality in an audio recording.
+If your budget doesn’t allow for an audio forensic expert keep in mind a secondary message in this blog post: apply one filter at a time to its maximum potential when restoring the low quality in an audio recording.